jasonlaubb/Nokararos-AntiCheat/docs/README.md

 We offer best cheat detection and automated punishment systems.

-The anticheat can work on V1.21.X Minecraft bedrock version.
+The anticheat can work on latest Minecraft bedrock version.

 # Developers of Matrix AntiCheat